WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 * :cpp:type:`template\<class PassingMode> LLU::GenericNumericArray`
 * :cpp:type:`template\<class PassingMode> LLU::GenericTensor`

-These are type-unaware wrappers, offer automatic memory management and basic interface like access to metadata (dimensions, rank, etc).
-No direct access to underlying data.
+These are type-unaware wrappers that offer automatic memory management and basic interface like access to metadata (dimensions, rank, etc).
+They do not provide direct access to the underlying data.

 Level 1B
 ----------------------------------